Corporate Governance

 ---|---|---|

 Market Risk | Stress testing is asked to be conducted within the SCSB and its branches thoroughly on a quarterly basis.
 Submitting sensitivity analysis of market risk and material for composing financial reports to the Accounting Department, OBU, and other departments every quarter.
-Providing information to external rating firms and audits conducted by accounts | 4 |
+Providing information to external rating firms and audits conducted by accountants | 4 |

-Credit Risk | Set up the policy communication platform for both corporate finance and consumer finance to critically assist two departments in achieving project goals and optimizing risk management | 5 |
+Credit Risk | Set up the policy communication platform for both corporate finance and personal finance to critically assist two departments in achieving project goals and optimizing risk management | 4 |

 Climate Risk |